- Click here for US reimbursement.

 Step 3: Enter your BSB, account number and name.
 If the fields are not that same as the below then you will need to speak to your administrator about enabling reimbursements in Expensify

 Creating a batch payment file

 Before creating a batch payment file to process reimbursements, it is important that everything is setup correctly, including:

-- Withdrawal Account has been added to an Administrator's account
+- Withdrawal Account has been added to an admin's account

 Reimburse a single report: Open the approved report and select Reimburse > Via ABA file button to generate an ABA file for the report.

 Reimburse multiple reports: On the Reports page select all the approved reports to be reimbursed and select Bulk Actions > Reimburse via ABA

 Note: You can only bulk reimburse approved reports on one policy at a time.
 You can use the policy filter on the left to narrow down approved reports by policy before bulk reimbursing them, if needed.